Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Preliminary

-The discussion thus far indicates that we can conduct a valid and exact statistical inference for the DNN-based segmentation result if we can compute the selective $p$-value in \eq{eq:selective_p}.
-However, to compute $p_{\rm selective}$, the major challenge is to characterize the selection event $\cA(\bm X) = \cA(\bm x^{\rm obs})$.
-Most existing conditional SI studies consider the case in which the selection event is represented as an intersection of a set of linear or quadratic inequalities.
-For example, in the seminal work of conditional SI for Lasso \citep{lee2016exact}, the selective $p$-value is computed by exploiting the fact that the event that some features (as well as their signs) selected by Lasso are represented as an intersection of a set of linear inequalities---that is, the selection event is represented as a polyhedron in the sample (data) space.
-Unfortunately, the selection event $\cA(\bm X) = \cA(\bm x^{\rm obs})$ in \eq{eq:selective_p} is complicated because it is the selection event of the DNN, and it cannot be simply represented as an intersection of linear or quadratic inequalities.
-In addition, characterization of the selection event is also computationally challenging, as we need to identify the whole set of data with the same segmentation result as the observed data $\bm x^{\rm obs}$.
+In this paper, we consider the same problem setup as described in \cite{tanizaki2020computing} (i.e., from \eq{eq:hypotheses} to \eq{eq:selective_p}).
+The main difference is that the segmentation event $\cA(\bm X) = \{\cO_{\bm X}, \cB_{\bm X}\}$ in \eq{eq:event} is now obtained from a DNN that has already been trained in advance for the segmentation task.
+The discussion thus far indicates that we can conduct an exact statistical inference for the segmentation result if we can compute the selective $p$-value in \eq{eq:selective_p}.
+However, to compute $p_{\rm selective}$, the major challenge is to characterize selection event $\{ \cA(\bm X) = \cA(\bm x^{\rm obs}) \} $ of DNN-based segmentation, which is much more complicated and cannot be simply represented by an intersection of linear or quadratic inequalities as in the case of TH-based and GC-based segmentations.
 In the next section, we propose a novel method that addresses all the aforementioned challenges by utilizing the concept of a parametrized line search (i.e., the homotopy method).
+Figure \ref{fig:bias_correction} illustrates the selection bias in naive statistical inference and the importance of the proposed method.